Skip to content

 Our Approach

-From that foundation, we designed the ESG data collection framework: 48 quantitative indicators aligned with the applicable ESRS standards (E1, E3, S1, and G1 as priorities), with defined data sources, capture frequency, departmental owners, and internal verification procedures for each indicator.
-We implemented the framework within a business management tool already in use at the company to minimize adoption friction and avoid introducing additional software complexity.
+From that foundation, we designed the ESG data collection framework: 48 quantitative indicators aligned with the applicable ESRS standards, with defined data sources, capture frequency, departmental owners, and internal verification procedures for each indicator.
+We integrated the framework within a business management tool already in use at the company — avoiding the introduction of new software and the adoption friction that accompanies it.

-In parallel, we developed and delivered a 12-hour training program for the 15 area managers most involved in the reporting process, covering ESRS fundamentals, reporting responsibilities, and data quality criteria.
-We also prepared disclosure templates aligned with the narrative reporting requirements of each applicable ESRS.
+In parallel, we developed and delivered a 12-hour training programme for the 15 area managers most involved in the reporting process, covering ESRS fundamentals, their specific reporting responsibilities, data quality criteria, and the external audit process they would need to support.
+We also prepared disclosure templates aligned with the narrative reporting requirements of each applicable ESRS, structured so that area managers could contribute their sections with guidance rather than starting from a blank page.

 Results

-Six months before the first mandatory filing deadline, the company had a documented and externally reviewed double materiality assessment, a functioning ESG data collection system with two years of historical data, and a first draft sustainability report structured in accordance with ESRS and ready for external auditor review.
+Six months before the first mandatory filing deadline, the company had a documented and externally reviewed double materiality assessment, a functioning ESG data collection system with two years of historical data already loaded and validated, and a first draft sustainability report structured in accordance with ESRS and ready for external auditor review.

 Results